deepjyoti24/spotify_clone/README.md

 # spotify_clone
-Creat a music player like spotify using html,css and js.
+Devlop a music player like spotify using html,css and js.